Grab a video with QuickTake

 Slide to the right to lock recording

 To keep recording video without having to hold the button, slide the Shutter button to the right, then release it.
-When video recording is locked, a shutter button appears to the right; tap it to take a still photo during video recording.
+When video recording is locked, a Shutter button appears to the right.
+Tap the Shutter button to take a still photo during video recording.
 When you're ready to stop recording, tap the record button.

 Slide to the left for burst mode